jarvist/migovecsurveydata/reports/HollowMountainII-2007to2012/2010/2010-Master.md

 Leopard became the great focus of exploration this year.
 This lead
-(a window off Zimmer chamber, now a 15m 'up' pitch) had also been originally discovered in 2001, but the drop that it led to had lain untouched since then.
+(a window off \textsc{Zimmer} chamber, now a 15 m 'up' pitch) had also been originally discovered in 2001, but the drop that it led to had lain untouched since then.

 This was partially due to its loose and muddy nature, but also that deep exploration had concentrated on good leads elsewhere (most particularly the lower Vrtnarija level accessed with the bottoming of \textsc{Big Rock}).
-This
+This pitch
-took several sessions of rigging and gardening to successfully conquer, and is is now named Cheetah (P35m), because of the sense of having cheated death that it engenders on passing.
+took several sessions of rigging and gardening to successfully conquer, and is now named Cheetah (P35m), because of the sense of having cheated death that it engenders on passing \footnote{As with other loose pitches, this stabilised considerably over the next few years.}.
-There are several windows off Cheetah, which are definitely promising, although not easily accessible because of the broken nature of the rock.
+There are several windows off Cheetah, which are definitely promising \footnote{One was revisited by Jan and Kate in 2011, and found to be an alcove.}, although not easily accessible because of the broken nature of the rock.

-At the bottom, it intersects a horizontal, fossil passage, which has been explored in three main horizontal parts:
+At the bottom, this pitch intersects a horizontal, fossil passage, which can be divided into three main horizontal areas:

 Wonderland (heading South) linking into Rolling Stones, Surprise, Mudstone Traverse, Kamikaze and finally Lost Hopes.
-Mainly dry with large breakdown chambers.
+This is mainly dry with large breakdown chambers.

-Prince Consort Road (heading North) was initially pushed to \textsc{The Albert Hall} (from where the \textsc{Serpentine} meander leads off to the \textsc{It Will Rain for a Million Years} pitch), bisects three streamways (one of which was pushed and forms the Esoterica series) and includes considerable calcite formations.
+Prince Consort Road (heading North) was initially pushed to \textsc{The Albert Hall} (from where the \textsc{Serpentine} meander leads off to the \textsc{It Will Rain for a Million Years} pitch).
+This passage bisects three streamways (one of which was pushed and forms the Esoterica series) and includes considerable calcite formations.